Surface-area-to-volume ratio: Dimension and units

 For a given shape, SA:V is inversely proportional to size.
 A cube 2 cm on a side has a ratio of 3 cm−1, half that of a cube 1 cm on a side.
 Conversely, preserving SA:V as size increases requires changing to a less compact shape.

+Applications

 Physical chemistry

 Materials with high surface area to volume ratio (e.g. very small diameter, very porous, or otherwise not compact) react at much faster rates than monolithic materials, because more surface is available to react.
 An example is grain dust: while grain is not typically flammable, grain dust is explosive.
 Finely ground salt dissolves much more quickly than coarse salt.

 A high surface area to volume ratio provides a strong "driving force" to speed up thermodynamic processes that minimize free energy.